irssi/irssi.github.io/sphinx/New-users.md

 Most of them should be compatible with Irssi 1.4 (but some may not, also see the Full Change log for some incompatible ones)

+## About Themes

+Irssi's look can be thoroughly changed with themes.
+Many themes created by other Irssi users can be found on https://themes.irssi.org/

+If you want to modify the look of Irssi yourself, the *default* theme which can be found in your `~/.irssi` folder is a good starting point.
+It also has a few comments explaining what some of the abstracts are used for